 CentOS is an open-source community-driven operating system that is based on RHEL (Red Hat Enterprise Linux).
 It offers beginners a gateway to try out an RPM-based Linux distribution at absolutely no cost, unlike Red Hat which is subscription-based.

 Though very commendable on stability and performance, CentOS 8 doesn’t have much to offer in the way of desktop customization.
-If you are looking for an exciting desktop experience, you are better off with the first 6 distributions.
+If you are looking for an exciting desktop experience, you are better off with the other distributions mentioned.